Whooping Cough (Pertussis)

 Information for schools, students and parents of students

-- Immunisation against whooping cough is effective, so students are encouraged to be up-to-date with their immunisations.
+- Immunisation against whooping cough is effective and students are encouraged to be up-to-date with their immunisations.
 Parents should ensure young children and babies are immunised on time and that the first scheduled immunisations for babies are not delayed.
 All pregnant women can get a free whooping cough vaccine in the second and third trimester of their pregnancy.

-- If a student has any of the following symptoms they should see their GP:- cough lasting more than 2 weeks;
+- If a student has any of the following symptoms they should see their doctor, nurse or health provider:

 - People with whooping cough are infectious until they have had a period of antibiotic treatment - or if not given antibiotics, until 3 weeks after the cough has started.
-During this infectious period a student with whooping cough:- should not attend school; and,
+During this infectious period a student with whooping cough:

 - Good hand hygiene is always beneficial and it is important to remember to cover your cough and not to cough on, or near, babies.